 Responsible business practices: Today’s consumers are ready to walk away from companies that do not demonstrate that they are good corporate citizens.
 The demand for sustainable and ethically produced materials will grow.

 Speed to Market: Customers are demanding faster and faster response times.
 They have a ‘buy now, wear now’ mentality.
-The big players are winning with their investments into logistics.
+The big players are winning with their investments in logistics.
 24-hour or less delivery will become the norm.

-Gender neutral: The blurring of the sexes continues, a macro trend stimulating the growth in unisex apparel.
+Gender neutral: The blurring of the sexes continues – a macro trend stimulating the growth in unisex apparel.

-No more seasons: The traditional retail seasons have got more and more out of sync with the climate.
-Global warming resulted in more homogenous climates.
-Wearable trans seasonal products will drive market growth, and denim will be key.
+No more seasons: The traditional retail seasons have got more and more out of sync with the weather.
+Global warming has resulted in more homogenous climates.
+Wearable transeasonal products will drive market growth, and denim will be key.

 Søren Sand, Founder, Sand Copenhagen